 Learners with particular needs can apply to Trinity for reasonable adjustments to be made to their exam.
-Trinity has agreed to adhere to the same reasonable adjustments as the awarding organisations who share these units.
-These can be found on our website.

-Please refer to the Centre Best Practice Guidebook and the Trinity website www.trinitycollege.com for more information on access arrangements and our disability policy.
+Trinity has agreed to adhere to the same reasonable adjustments as the awarding organisations that share these units.
+Please refer to the Centre Best Practice Guidebook and trinitycollege.com/ language-csn for more information on access arrangements and our Disabled Learners Policy.